 1. Credit Cards for Beginners

 Opening your first credit card gives you the chance to show that you can use credit responsibly.
-All you need to do is make regular on-time payments of at least the required minimum (or ideally, in full).
+Here are three beginner-friendly options to consider based on your situation and goals.

 See also: How to Build Credit With a Secured Credit Card